 Make a stop at the Japanese Bridge, one of two such bridges in Vietnam.
 The bridge spans a small waterway and was built more than 400 years ago to connect the Japanese community with the Chinese who lived on the other side of the water.
 Admire the carvings and paintings inside the bridge, learning about their symbolism and cultural significance.

-Explore smaller laneways and local neighborhoods, gaining a better appreciation of Hoi An’s endless charm.
+Explore smaller laneways and local neighbourhoods, gaining a better appreciation of Hoi An’s endless charm.
 After this insightful glimpse of Hoi An, return to the hotel or your next destination.

 Overnight in Hoi An